-Yes, we use an external provider, Tata Consultancy Services (TCS), to manage the data entry process for individual case safety reports relating to AstraZeneca therapies, including our H1N1 vaccine.
+Yes, we use an external provider, Tata Consultancy Services (TCS), to manage the data entry process for individual case safety reports relating to AstraZeneca and MedImmune therapies.
 As experts in their field, TCS are driving improvements in the efficiency and consistency of data entry across AstraZeneca and using TCS for this work means our patient safety teams can focus primarily on case prioritisation, the medical aspects of patient safety and continuing to improve our safety science.
-MedImmune Patient Safety manages the processing of individual case safety reports for all biological products.

 Before becoming an AstraZeneca supplier, TCS completed a thorough evaluation process including an assessment of their case handling expertise, and their approach to quality and risk management.
 The review included site visits and discussions with other TCS customers.
 TCS are contractually required to comply with our patient safety standards, and are closely monitored through audits against detailed quality and compliance performance indicators.